thehalvo/homeostasis/docs/javascript_integration.md

 # JavaScript Integration Guide

-This guide covers the JavaScript language integration for Homeostasis, providing comprehensive support for error detection and healing in JavaScript applications, including both browser and Node.js environments.
+This guide covers the JavaScript language integration for Homeostasis, providing support for error detection and healing in JavaScript applications, including both browser and Node.js environments.

 ## Table of Contents